-Born in 1965, after an arts foundation course, I began exploring the wider world, working on a croft in the Orkney Isles, as a security guard and then motorcycle courier in London, then teaching English in Edinburgh, London, Sicily, Thailand, Taiwan, and Bosnia.
-I also often worked on the family farm over harvest.
+After an art foundation course, I began exploring the world, working on a croft in the Orkney Isles, as a motorcycle courier in London, then teaching English in Edinburgh, London, Sicily, Thailand, Taiwan, and Bosnia, and working on the family farm over harvests.

 During this period I developed interests in Buddhism, Tai Chi, film making, literature and the violin.
-I then did a degree in fine art at Sheffield, producing film, video, drawings and sculpture.
+I then did a degree in Fine Art at Sheffield Hallam, producing film, video, drawings and sculpture.
 I came to The University of Essex to do an MA in philosophy.
-After that I started taking translation work.
-In 2009 I completed a PhD in Philosophy at The University of Essex.
-In 2013 getting a studio space in Wivenhoe allowed me to start painting seriously.
-Since then I have become a full time artist.
-In 2015 I began throwing stoneware and porcelain pottery on the wheel, inspired by the Chinese and Japanese traditions, and Mediterranean forms.
+I started taking translation work.
+In 2009 I completed a PhD in philosophy, whilst also painting part-time.
+In 2013 getting a studio space in Wivenhoe allowed me to start painting more intensively.
+In 2015 I began throwing stoneware and porcelain pottery on the wheel, inspired by the Chinese and Japanese traditions.

 CV as artist